198808xc/OrganSegRSTN/README.md

 ###### 4.7.1 Check `run.sh` and set `$ORACLE_TESTING_PLANE` and `$ORACLE_TESTING_GPU`.
     You need to run X|Y|Z planes individually, so you can use 3 GPUs in parallel.
-    You can also set `ORACLE_TESTING_PLANE=A`, so that three planes are tested orderly in one GPU.
+    You can also set ORACLE_TESTING_PLANE=A, so that three planes are tested orderly in one GPU.

 ###### 4.7.2 Set `$ENABLE_ORACLE_TESTING=1` and run this script.
     The following folder will be created:
-        Under `$DATA_PATH/results/`, a folder named by training information.
+        Under $DATA_PATH/results/, a folder named by training information.
     Testing each volume costs ~10 seconds on a Titan-X Pascal GPU, or ~8s on a Titan-Xp GPU.